Ivan Lendl: Early life

 Lendl was born into a tennis family in Ostrava, Czechoslovakia (now the Czech Republic).
 He was the only child of Jiří, a lawyer and former tennis player who was ranked number 15 in Czechoslovakia, and Olga, born Jeništová, who was at one point ranked the number 2 female player in the country.
 He began playing at the age of three (initially using a paddle to hit a ball against a wall before progressing to play with his father).
 By the age of 14 he defeated his mother.

 Lendl first came to the tennis world's attention as a junior player.
 In 1978, he won the boys' singles titles at the Italian Open, French Open, and Wimbledon and was the world No. 1-ranked junior player.

 Professional career

 1978–1980

 Lendl turned professional in 1978 and ended the year ranked 74.
 After reaching his first top-level singles final in 1979, he won seven singles titles in 1980, including three tournament wins in three consecutive weeks.
 At the 1980 US Open, Lendl, seeded 10, allowed seventh seed Harold Solomon just one game in their fourth round match.
 In the quarter finals, McEnroe's full repertoire of on-court "antics" was on display as he beat Lendl in four sets.
 This was the first Lendl–McEnroe Grand Slam meeting and Lendl's first Grand Slam quarter final.
-Lendl was part of Czechoslovakia's Davis Cup winning team that year.
+Lendl was part of Czechoslovakia's Davis Cup winning team in 1980 and was undefeated in singles that year.
 However, he stopped playing in the Davis Cup and World Team Cup after he moved to the United States in 1986 because the Czechoslovak Tennis Association viewed him as an "illegal defector" from their country.